-Most importantly, it is a criminal offence to write a cheque that would cause your account to become overdrawn.
-There are fines for the first offence and dire consequences for anyone who makes this mistake more than once.
-You can obtain a short-term overdraft facility for a small monthly fee – this might prove to be a wise move if you are in the habit of writing cheques and worrying about the monthly balance afterwards!
+It is a criminal offence to write a cheque that would cause your account to become overdrawn.
+There are fines for the first offence and harsh consequences for anyone who makes this mistake more than once.
+You can obtain a short-term overdraft facility for a small monthly fee – this might prove to be a wise move if you may be writing cheques without checking the exact monthly balance.

 If you find yourself in the situation where you have written a cheque that your account cannot cover, it is likely that you will receive a letter forbidding you to write another cheque for 5 years.
 This happens regardless of the amount on which the cheque was drawn.

 Finally, don’t expect to earn any interest on funds in your cheque account – it’s against the law for the banks to offer this.
-You should set up a savings account (compte d’épargne) or deposit account (compte à terme) to obtain interest on larger sums.
-There are various tax free and incentives savings schemes if you are a French resident.
+You can set up a savings account (compte d’épargne) or deposit account (compte à terme) to obtain interest on larger sums.
+There are various tax-free and incentives savings schemes if you are a French resident.

 If someone pays you with a French cheque you can deposit it into your account by going to any bank, filling in the deposit form (remise de cheques), counter-signing the cheque on the reverse and handing it over to the cashier.
 The same applies to cash deposits.
-In most cases, the amount on the cheque becomes available funds almost immediately.
+In most cases, the amount on the cheque becomes available on your cash balance almost immediately.

 Enjoyed this Article?

-Read the best of FrenchEntrée each month by registering for our free newsletters.
+Read the best of FrenchEntrée each month by signing up our free newsletters.